ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Conclusion

-\begin{itemize} \item We probe SN colour up to $c=0.8$.
-Its distribution is well characterised by the convolution of a Gaussian (thought to be the intrinsic colour distribution) and an exponential tail (thought to be host galaxy dust reddening). \item Using environmental cuts to isolate non-dusty environments (large dDLR and locally low stellar mass environments), we observe a significant reduction of the red exponential tail (\prov{4.6$\sigma$}), suggesting that indeed this term accounts for extra dust reddening that dominates SN colour at $c>0.2$. \item Looking at the colour-residuals relation, a linear $\beta$ along the full SN colour range ($-0.2<c<0.8$) matches surprisingly well the data.
-We see for instance no deviations near $c\sim0.2$, suggesting that, whatever the cause of the SN colour is, the colour-magnitude relation seems colour-independent. \item We however see hints of an evolution of the colour-residuals relation slope $\beta$ with the host galaxy stellar mass, with the slope being only \prov{2.5$\sigma$} away from zero.
-We find SNe in massive host to have lower $\beta$ values.
-When accounting for the broken-alpha standardisation found in \drpaper{Ginolin et al. (2024a)}, the slope remains at the \prov{2.3$\sigma$} level. \item Finally, we see no dependency of the amplitude of the environmental magnitude offset $\gamma$ as a function of SN colour, unlike recent results from the literature \citep[e.g.,][]{Brout_Scolnic_2021, Kelsey_2023}.
-This suggests that the host interstellar dust may not be the parameter driving the observed magnitude offsets.
+\begin{itemize} \item We probed the SN colour up to $c=0.8$.
+Its distribution is well characterised by the convolution of a Gaussian (thought to be the intrinsic colour distribution) and an exponential tail (thought to be host galaxy dust reddening). \item We observed a significant reduction of the red exponential tail (4.3$\sigma$) based on environmental cuts to isolate not-dusty environments (large dDLR and locally low stellar mass environments).
+This suggests that this term indeed accounts for additional dust reddening that dominates the SN colour at $c>0.2$. \item We found that a linear $\beta$ along the full SN colour range ($-0.2<c<0.8$) matches the data surprisingly well in the colour-residual relation.
+We found no deviations near $c\sim0.2$, for instance.
+This suggests that regardless of the cause of the SN colour, the colour-magnitude relation seems to be independent of colour. \item We found indications of an evolution of the colour-residual relation slope $\beta$ with the host galaxy stellar mass, however.
+The slope is only 2.0$\sigma$ away from zero, but we found that SNe in low-mass hosts ($\log(M_\star/M_\odot)<9.2$) have $\beta=3.61\pm0.02$, while the full sample has $\beta=3.05\pm0.06$.
+When we accounted for the broken-$\alpha$ standardisation found in \cite{Ginolin_2024a}, the slope is at the 2.4$\sigma$ level. \item Finally, we found no dependence of the amplitude of the environmental magnitude offset $\gamma$ as a function of SN colour, in contrast to recent results from the literature \citep[e.g.,][]{Brout_Scolnic_2021, Kelsey_2023}.
+This suggests that the interstellar dust of the host may not be the parameter that drives the observed magnitude offsets.

 \end{itemize}

 \begin{appendix}